material-identity/material-identity.github.io/docs/en10168/index.md

 Remarks

 - EN 10168 assigns fields C71 to C92 to the chemical analysis.
 Many certificates contain the share of many more elements so the list of fields was extended to C109.
+- EN 10168 restricts the values to Y = Basic oxygen process, E = Electric furnace.
+The schema does not enforce that restrictions so detailed process descriptions are allowed, e.g., EAF+LF+RH+CC (Electric Arc Furnace + Ladle Furnace + RH Degassing + Continuous Casting).

 ### Other Tests

 | Field     | Description                                                                      | Mandatory | Visible |